Robrowno/rally-blog/TESTING.md

 - The like counter can take some time to load occasionally.
 However, I believe this is more of a connection issue rather than anything to do with my code.
 - In the Edit Post Management page, whilst using crisy forms, I am currently unable to render the current image link to the front end.
 When using `{{ form.as_p }}`, it seems to work perfectly, but then you lose the formatting that crispy forms provides.
 I will aim to address this in an update in future.
 - Titles cannot be too long at the moment, because it disrupts the css on some screen sizes - this will be fixed in future updates
 - Depending on resolution of images and wifi connectivity, speed of site loading can vary greatly.
+No known or scheduled fix for this.
+- As per above in the explanations for the python validation, I will find a new way if possible to implement a different way of using the Exception in the functions relating to sending emails and password resets in relation to the SendGrid API.
+Because the emailing system works exactly as it is now, and any alterations break this feature, I have decided the best way forward for now is to either use the Pass of Print(e) option in the exception.
+I reiterate though that I will try to implement a better means of the error handling if it's possible.
+- I did repeat myself a lot with the messages code at the top of most html templates - I did this as originally I considered doing the messages slightly differently of certain pages.
+In the end, I only made the messages slightly different on the Contact page.
+I will aim to make sure I don't repeat myself in the code in future updates.

+---

 ### Return to README: